 On the other hand, let’s say you have a poor credit score that puts you in risky territory.
 You borrow $200,000 on the same 15-year mortgage, but you are offered a 4% interest rate instead.
 Your monthly payment on the same property is now $1,479*, or $588 extra a year.

 This example is also relevant when it comes to selling your property down the road.
 When you have a lower interest rate not only are your monthly payments lower, but the amount of equity that goes into the home from each monthly payment is higher.
-When you have a lower interest rate you pay more monthly for less equity.
-Therefore, if you have a lower interest rate, the amount you pocket from the resale will be higher, as you have paid more towards principal instead of towards interest.
+With a higher interest rate, you pay more monthly for less equity.
+When you pay more towards principal than interest, the amount you pocket from the resale is higher.

-A credit score isn’t everything when it comes to a mortgage, and lenders can and do look at other parts of your profile to see how risky you might be as a borrower.
+A credit score isn’t everything when it comes to getting a mortgage.
+Lenders do look at other parts of your profile to see how risky you might be as a borrower.
 But this is the exception rather than the rule.
-When borrowing for a mortgage, your credit score is the foundation that your home purchase is built on, and a good credit score will save you thousands on interest alone.
+A good credit score will save you thousands on interest alone.

 If you’re concerned that your credit scores could negatively impact your interest rates in buying a home, there are steps you can take to significantly increase your ability to borrow money at better rates.
 Start by checking your credit score at AnnualCreditReport.com.
 If you’re unsatisfied with your score, there are reputable credit repair services available to get you on the right track.